UVM students in a lab setting

 Courses

-Whether you’re interested in a high school summer medical program, developing your skills as a writer, or simply exploring a class not offered in high school, our Summer Academy courses will help you prepare for your future.
+Whether you’re interested in a taking a course in the medical field, developing new skills in areas like web site development or forensic diagnostics, or simply exploring a class not offered in high school, our Summer Academy courses will help you prepare for your future.

 Course Lab/Materials Fee: TBD